jtgry/blessyourheart/content/alerts.md

 exclude_search: true
 alert: true
 items:
-- heading: We are currently closed to the public due to covid-19, however you can still shop our online store anytime.
+- heading: We are now open for our normal hours!
+Stop by and shop in-store or online!
   link: "https://store.blessyourheartal.com"
   date: 2020-03-28T01:00:00+00:00